petarbelchev/PersonalFinancer-WebApp/README.md

 - User with accounts and transactions for easy and fast tests - email: petar@mail.com, password: petar123

 ## Features
 Personal Financer is a website for record your cash flow and analyze it.
-To use the application you must create a registration or login.
+To use the application you must login or create a registration.

 ![Welcome Guest Page](./Screenshots/welcome-page.jpeg)